Managing Resistance to Change

 BBA | BBA-BI | BBA-TT | BCIS

-- Facilitation and and support: Managers also need to provide employees with facilitation and support.
-This makes change program more effective and less resisting.
-The examples of it are listening employee problems providing emotional support, providing training in new skills, counselling, a short paid leave of absence etc. In other words, it includes assistance offered by the organization (for example, appropriate guidance, tools and equipments, materials, training etc.)to help make the changed work more easy and effective.
+Managers also need to provide employees with facilitation and support.
+This makes the change program more effective and less resisting.
+Examples of it are listening to employee problems providing emotional support, providing training in new skills, counseling, a short paid leave of absence, etc. In other words, it includes assistance offered by the organization (for example, appropriate guidance, tools and equipment, materials, training, etc.)to help make the changed work more easy and effective.

-- Coercion: This tactic is applied when other tactics are ineffective and the company needs to change quickly.
-The people who resist change are asked either to accept change or leave the organization.
-Common examples of coercion are threats of transfer, loss of promotion, negative performance evaluation etc. It has both positive and negative consequences.
+This tactic is applied when other tactics are ineffective and the company needs to change quickly.
+The people who resist change are asked either to accept the change or leave the organization.
+Common examples of coercion are threats of transfer, loss of promotion, negative performance evaluation, etc. It has both positive and negative consequences.

 Similarly, You may also like: